-- to contract and manage independent evaluators; - to ensure evaluators conduct stakeholder review of evaluation reports; - to contract post compact data collection for evaluations; and - to provide guidance and training to the country on the detailed requirements for preparing the Annual Summary Report, as necessary and practical.
+- to contract and manage independent evaluators; - to ensure evaluators conduct stakeholder review of evaluation reports; - to contract post compact data collection for evaluations; and

+• to provide guidance and training to the country on the detailed requirements for preparing the Annual Summary Report, as necessary and practical.

 Diagram 2.
-Reporting/Data Flow Structure for Post Compact Reporting
+Reporting/Data Flow Structure for Post Compact Reporting as of 2018.18

-This Post Compact M&E Plan includes 28 indicators being reported on by 6 different sources as shown in the table below.
-The GoM is responsible for reporting only 14 of the 28 indicators.
+This Post Compact M&E Plan includes 20 active indicators being reported on by 6 different sources as shown in the table below.
+The GoM is responsible for reporting 14 out of 20 indicators.
+There were 8 indicators reported on by USAID in 2016; however those USAID/ACED indicators are now considered inactive because no additional data will be reported (see Annex 4).

 Data Source Number of Indicators Supplemental Reports

-ACED (only in 2016) 8 -

 MCC Evaluation Consultant (THVA) 6 -

 Apele Moldovei 5 1

 CLD 3 2

-MTRI/SRA 4 2
+MEI/SRA 4 2

 Ministry of Internal Affairs 2 -

-MCA Successor Entity = 2
+SDA - 2

-TOTAL 28 7
+TOTAL 20 7

-^{}The GoM State Chancellery is responsible for collecting data from these entities and reporting it to MCC.
+\The GoM POC is responsible for collecting data from these entities and reporting it to MCC.